Last updated: September 30, 2024

 Different types of construction loans

-There are several types of construction loans that may be available to you:
+There are several types of construction loans that may be available to you.
+Here are a few:

 1. Construction-to-permanent loan: This type of loan is a combination of a construction loan and permanent financing.
 With this type of loan, you can borrow money to pay for the construction of your home and then convert the loan into a permanent mortgage after the construction is completed.

-2. Stand-alone construction loan: A stand-alone construction loan covers only the construction phase of a project and is replaced by a permanent mortgage once the construction is completed.
+2. Stand-alone construction loan: A stand-alone construction loan covers only the construction phase of a project and may be replaced by a permanent mortgage once the construction is completed.

 3. Renovation loan: A renovation loan is used to finance the renovation or remodeling of an existing home.